 THE RESILIENCE PROJECT

-We introduced the ‘Immersion’ program this year which included a professional development session for staff, student presentations and a Parent night which provided strategies for parents to support the development of a resilient child at home.
+In 2019 we introduced the ‘Immersion’ program which included a professional development session for staff, student presentations and a parent night which provided strategies for parents to support the development of a resilient child at home.

 This is a video made by The Resilience Project, highlighting the experience of teachers, students and parents in a local Melbourne primary school who have implemented the program.